 The H710i features integrated RGB lighting around the tempered glass side panel, controlled by the NZXT CAM software and a built-in LED lighting hub that allows for easy control of RGB lighting and fan speeds as well.
 To keep things cool, the H710i features ventilation gutters that run the perimeter of each side of the case, aided by the four 120mm fans included with the case.

-There's enough space here for a variety of radiators and cooling setups—you can fit up to a 360mm radiator in the front and 280mm radiator in the roof.
+There's enough space here for various radiators and cooling setups—you can fit up to a 360mm radiator in the front and a 280mm radiator on the roof.
 Although the latter can be tight against the top of the motherboard, it's still possible.

 Overall, it's a reassuring return to form for Corsair.
-When you consider that all of this can be picked up for well under $100, it's hard to not be impressed by the overall package.
+Considering that all of this can be picked up for well under $100, it's hard not to be impressed by the overall package.
 It makes for a great home for anything from a simple mid-range build to a high-end powerhouse, and we've used it as the basis for our own mainstream PC Gamer test rig (opens in new tab).
 If you're just looking for a solid budget case, the 4000D gets our highest recommendation.

 The MasterCase SL600M has to be one of Cooler Master's most beautifully designed cases.
 It features anodized aluminum with a sand-blasted finish and just enough attitude to make it look sleek, futuristic, and elegant, all at once.
 We were even more impressed once we opened it up to build in it.

-Read our full Cooler Master MasterCase SL600M review.
+Read our full Cooler Master MasterCase SL600M review (opens in new tab).

 Cooler Master's H500M is the company's latest flagship mid-tower, but we'd rather it be called a full-sized tower.
 Measuring 21.4 x 9.8 x 21.5 inches, the H500M is one of the biggest mid-towers on this list.
 Thanks to its large size and internal layout, it's straightforward to build in and supports a huge variety of components and custom cooling options.